-Senior Lecturer in Game Development at the University of Brighton.
+Senior Lecturer, Computing Department Lead at the University of Brighton.
 Author of #FXGL game engine. #Java #JavaFX #Kotlin open sourcerer.
 PhD in Computer Science.

 The FXGL game engine is now at 11.17.
 Most of the changes in this release focus on internal code quality and fixes.

 1. Added download file API to NetService.
 Using this API developers can download files from any URL.
 For example, if certain assets are stored remotely.